 After the application period, a jury of experts carefully evaluates the applications while considering the following questions: How charitable is the project?
 How much potential and sustainability is incorporated into the project?
 Will the prize money be used responsibly and effectively?
 Is the project likely to be actualized and is it scalable?

 The jury consists of various members from politics, civil society and the private sector.
-The 2021 jury members are Marufa Akter, first winner of the Commitment Award, Robert Burdy, Shibumi Leadership Academy and MDR, Michael Dirkx, Schmitz-Stiftungen, Dirk Wegler, TheX, Clara Peron, Value for Good and Rupert Antes of the Haniel Foundation.
+The 2021 jury members were Marufa Akter, first winner of the Commitment Award, Robert Burdy, Shibumi Leadership Academy and MDR, Michael Dirkx, Schmitz-Stiftungen, Dirk Wegler, TheX, Clara Peron, Value for Good and Rupert Antes of the Haniel Foundation.